Self-monitoring

 Request for self-monitoring

-Institutions meeting the above conditions must request a transfer to self-monitoring status by formally writing to NZQA.
+TEOs meeting the above conditions must request approval for self-monitoring status by formally writing to NZQA.

 Submitting an Annual Programme Evaluation Report (APER)